Han van Meegeren: Death

-While waiting to be moved to prison, Van Meegeren returned to his house at 321 Keizersgracht, where his health continued to decline.
+While waiting to be moved to prison, Van Meegeren returned to his home, where his health continued to decline.
 During this last month of his life, he strolled freely around his neighbourhood.

-Van Meegeren suffered a heart attack on 26 November 1947, the last day to appeal the ruling, and was rushed to the Valeriuskliniek, a hospital in Amsterdam.
-While at the hospital, he suffered a second heart attack on 29 December, and was pronounced dead at 5:00 pm on 30 December 1947 at the age of 58.
+Van Meegeren suffered a heart attack on 26 November 1947, the last day to appeal the ruling, and was rushed to the Valeriuskliniek, a hospital in Amsterdam, where he suffered a second heart attack on 29 December, and was pronounced dead on 30 December 1947, at the age of 58.
 Soon after his death, a plaster death mask was made, which was acquired by the Rijksmuseum in 2014.
 His family and several hundred of his friends attended his funeral at the Driehuis Westerveld Crematorium chapel.
 In 1948, his urn was buried in the general cemetery in the village of Diepenveen (municipality of Deventer).

 Aftermath

 After his death, the court ruled that Van Meegeren's estate be auctioned and the proceeds from his property and the sale of his counterfeits be used to refund the buyers of his works and to pay income taxes on the sale of his paintings.
 Van Meegeren had filed for bankruptcy in December 1945.
-On 5 and 6 September 1950, the furniture and other possessions in his Amsterdam house at Keizersgracht 321 were auctioned by order of the court, along with 738 other pieces of furniture and works of art, including numerous paintings by old and new masters from his private collection.
-The house was auctioned separately on 4 September, estimated to be worth 65,000 guilders.
+On 5 and 6 September 1950, the contents of his Amsterdam house were auctioned, along with 738 other pieces of furniture and works of art, including numerous paintings by old and new masters from his private collection.
+The house was auctioned separately on 4 September.

-The proceeds of the sale together with the house amounted to 123,000 guilders.
-Van Meegeren's unsigned The Last Supper I was bought for 2,300 guilders, while Jesus among the Doctors (which Van Meegeren had painted while in detention) sold for 3,000 guilders (about US$800 or about US$7,000 today.)
+The proceeds amounted to 123,000 guilders.
+Van Meegeren's unsigned The Last Supper I was bought for 2,300 guilders, while Jesus among the Doctors (which Van Meegeren had painted while in detention) sold for 3,000 guilders (about US$800, or about US$7,000 today).
 Today the painting hangs in a Johannesburg church.
-The sale of the entire estate amounted to 242,000 guilders (US$60,000, or about US$500,000 today).
+The sale of the entire estate amounted to 242,000 guilders (about US$60,000, or about US$500,000 today).

-Throughout his trial and bankruptcy, Van Meegeren maintained that his second wife Jo had nothing to do with the creation and sale of his forgeries.
-A large part of his considerable wealth, the estimated profits of his forgery having exceeded US$50 million in today's value, had been transferred to her when they were divorced during the war, and the money would have been confiscated if she had been ruled to be an accomplice.
-Van Meegeren told the same story to all authors, journalists, and biographers: "Jo didn't know", and apparently most believed him.
-Some biographers believe, however, that Jo must have known the truth.
-Her involvement was never proven and she was able to keep her substantial capital.
+Throughout his trial and bankruptcy, Van Meegeren maintained that his second wife Jo had nothing to do with his forgeries.
+A large part of his considerable wealth had been transferred to her when they divorced, and the money would have been confiscated if she had been ruled to be an accomplice.
+Though some biographers believe she must have known the truth, her involvement was never proven and she was able to keep her substantial capital.
 Jo outlived her husband by many years, in luxury, until her death at the age of 91.